Hardware

 The LEDs and the LCD touch screen are mounted on the bottom side of the Main board, because the board is fitted into the enclosure upside down.

-View Main Board Schematic View Main Board PCB
+View Main Board Schematics View Main Board PCB

 Development